nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 That means every single email communication or blog you write should be interesting, engaging, and informative.

-Your subject lines should be interesting, your content should be genuine, and your intentions should be able to form a relationship (not just to gain donations).
+Your subject lines should be interesting, your content should be genuine, and your intentions should be to form a relationship (not just to gain donations).

 Think back to any email lists you have unsubscribed from.
 Why did you unsubscribe?